-Patent Owner argues that, under its proposed claim construction of "port," Bouevitch discloses at most two ports because the '678 patent equates "port" to "collimator."
+Patent Owner argues that, under its proposed claim construction of "port," Bouevitch discloses at most two ports because the '368 patent equates "port" to "collimator."
 PO Resp.
-38-42.
+36-42.
 For the reasons explained above in our claim construction analysis for "port," we reject Patent Owner's claim construction for "port."
-Failing to provide any express meaning to a term, "port," and then arguing that the term nevertheless fails to encompass a certain structure in the prior art (a structure Patent Owner's own experts identifies as a "port") is not persuasive.
+Failing to provide any meaning to a term, "port," and then arguing that the term nevertheless fails to encompass a certain structure in the prior art (a structure Patent Owner's own experts identifies as a "port") is not persuasive.
 See Ex.
-1041, 45:12-
+1041, 45:12-13.

-13. Accordingly, we do not agree with Patent Owner's contention that the only ports disclosed by Bouevitch are collimator lenses 12a and 12b.
+Accordingly, we do not agree with Patent Owner's contention that the only ports disclosed by Bouevitch are collimator lenses 12a and 12b.
 See PO Resp. at 40-42.
-Petitioner has shown, as discussed above and as supported by Dr. Ford, that Bouevitch discloses the recited "multiple fiber collimators, providing an input port . . . and a plurality of output ports," as recited by claim 1.
+Petitioner has shown, as discussed above and as supported by Dr. Ford, that Bouevitch discloses the recited input, output, and one or more other ports, as recited by claim 1.

 Patent Owner does not dispute Petitioner's contention that Carr and Bouevitch together disclose the remaining limitations of claim 1.
-In particular, claim 1 requires "a wavelength-separator" for separating the multi-wavelength optical signal input into multiple spectral channels.
-Petitioner identifies diffraction grating 20 of Bouevitch as corresponding to the recited "wavelength-separator."
+In particular, claim 1 requires "a wavelength-selective device" for spatially separating spectral channels.
+Petitioner identifies diffraction grating 20 of Bouevitch as corresponding to the recited "wavelength-selective device."
 Pet.
-37-38.
-Petitioner also identifies Bouevitch's diffraction grating 620, spherical reflector 610, and modifying means 150 as corresponding to the recited "beam-focuser" of claim 1 of the '678 patent.
-Id. at 38.

-Petitioner further identifies MEMS mirror array 50 of Bouevitch as corresponding to the recited "a spatial array of channel micromirrors."
-Id. (citing Ex.
+34. Claim 1 also requires "a spatial array of beam-deflecting elements."
+Petitioner identifies MEMS mirror array 50 of Bouevitch as corresponding to the recited "spatial array of beam-deflecting elements positioned such that each element receives a corresponding one of said spectral channels."
+Pet.
+34 (citing Ex.
 1002, 14:48-55).

-Petitioner also identifies the two-dimensional array of movable gimballed mirrors shown in Carr Figures 1a and 2b as corresponding to the claimed "spatial array of channel micromirrors."
-Id. at 38-39.
-For each of the channel micromirrors, claim 1 further requires that they be "pivotal about two axes" and be "individually and continuously controllable to reflect corresponding received spectral channels into any selected ones of said output ports and to control the power of said received spectral channels coupled into said output ports."
+Petitioner also identifies the two-dimensional array of movable gimballed mirrors shown in Carr Figures 1a and 2b as corresponding to the claimed "spatial array of beam-deflecting elements."
+Pet.
+34-36.
+For each of the beam-deflecting elements, claim 1 further requires that they be "individually and continuously controllable in two dimensions to reflect its corresponding spectral channel to a selected one of said ports and to control the power of the spectral channel reflected to said selected port."
 Petitioner identifies the double gimballed mirror 21 which "can be tilted to any desired orientation."
-Id. (quoting Ex.
+Pet.
+34-35 (quoting Ex.
 1005, 3:47-48).
 Carr further discloses intentional misalignment for power control.
 See id. at 35-36 (quoting Ex.
 1005, 11:11-23, see also Fig. 9).
-As Explained by Dr. Ford, "Carr discloses effecting closed-loop power control or attenuation by tilting MEMS mirrors to introduce misalignment of channel wavelength beams," and "Carr specifically teaches that its analog, continuous micromirrors would be useful for power control applications in WDM systems."
+As Explained by Dr. Ford, "Carr discloses effecting closed-loop power control or attenuation by tilting MEMS mirrors to introduce misalignment of channel wavelength beams," and "Carr specifically teaches that its analog, continuously controlled micromirrors would be useful for power control applications in WDM systems."
 Ex.
-1037 ¶¶ 116, 156.
+1037 ¶¶ 139, 145.
 In summary, for the reasons discussed above, we agree with Petitioner that Bouevitch and Carr disclose all of the recited limitations of claim 1.
 See Pet.
 31-36.
 Thus, the remaining issue is whether Petitioner has provided "some articulated reasoning with some rational underpinning to support the legal conclusion of obviousness."
 KSR Int'l Co. v.
-Teleflex Inc., 550 U.S. 398, 418 (2007).6
+Teleflex Inc., 550 U.S. 398, 418 (2007).

-With respect to a rationale for combining Bouevitch and Carr, Petitioner contends that the use of the two-axis mirror of Carr in Bouevitch: (1) is the use of a known technique to improve similar devices, (2) is a simple substitution of one known element for another yielding predictable
+With respect to a rationale for combining Bouevitch and Carr, Petitioner contends that the use of the two-axis mirror of Carr in Bouevitch: (1) is the use of a known technique to improve similar devices, (2) is a simple substitution of one known element for another yielding predictable results, and (3) would be obvious to try as there are only two options for tilting MEMS mirrors: one-axis and two-axis mirrors.
+Pet.
+26-28.
+In particular, Petitioner explains that "providing the MEMS mirrors of Bouevitch with two-axis tilt capability enables the spatial positioning of